 Fatty fish such as wild salmon, mackerel, and sardines offer Omega-3 fats, a beneficial, heart healthy fat.
 You may have heard that red meat isn’t great nutrition for heart disease.
 However, beef and pork can be enjoyed — just ensure to select cuts with key words like loin and round.
 Reduced-fat and fat-free dairy products like Greek yogurt and milk also provide less saturated fat than the original form.

 Sodium or salt intake is something most people need to reduce.

+This one probably doesn’t come as a surprise, but salt is not considered good nutrition for heart disease.
 While sodium is a required nutrient, most people have a high intake.
 Too much sodium can raise blood pressure, which is a concern with heart health.
 So, a slow reduction of sodium is recommended.
 Salt is an acquired taste.
 The more salt you use, the more your taste buds desire.
 So when cutting back, your taste buds get ANGRY!
 The good news - over time (6-8 weeks!) - your taste buds will adjust.

+It’s important for heart disease patients to have total control over how much sodium they consume.
 Try to start with putting the salt shaker in the cabinet, out of sight.
 Then, transition to label reading and looking for reduced and low sodium labeled items.
 Feel free to swap salt with herbs and spices along with citrus juices and vinegars for added flavor.